mrochk/exchange/README.md

 A market exchange simulation that can be called through a JSON API.

 This is a market exchange I made from scratch, it does not not rely any third-party dependency. \
-The engine implements Price/Time (FIFO) algorithm for matching orders.
+The engine implements the Price/Time (FIFO) algorithm for matching orders.

 For now, it is only possible to place "basic" types of orders (market and limit).